 This is especially important for administrator accounts.
-You don’t want to use default username “admin” or any similar usernames containing the same word.
-Doing so will significantly increase chance of your website being attacked by hackers.
+You don’t want to use the default username “admin” or any similar username containing the same word.
+Doing so will significantly increase the chance of your website being attacked by hackers.

 Use Two Way Authentication

 For additional security, you can activate two-way authentication.
 The only con to this is that you would need to have your phone with you all the time.

 You can still recover from this miserable event.
 Try to regain admin access to your site.
 If your password was changed, you can simply get access again by using the ‘forgot password’ option.
 If this has failed, get in touch with your hosting provider.

 Change All Your Backend Passwords